Local SEO for Financial Advisers

 What “Local SEO” means for IFAs

 Local SEO is the set of signals that help Google connect your firm to a real-world presence and a defined service area.
-For independent financial advisers this is your opportunity to differentiate yourself from restricted financial advice firms, including the national brands, by making your independence a key part of your local marketing.
+For independent financial advisers, local SEO is also a way to make independence more visible.
+When searchers are comparing local firms, clear positioning can help distinguish an IFA from restricted advisers, national brands, and broader financial planning businesses.

 For IFAs, independence is a meaningful distinction but it needs to be described clearly and consistently across your local signals.
-It’s less about “volume” and more about clarity + credibility.
+It’s less about “volume” and more about clarity and credibility.

-Local SEO should sit inside a coherent plan, not as a standalone tactic, so be sure to consider your Financial Adviser SEO Strategy holistically.
+Local SEO should sit inside a coherent plan, not as a standalone tactic.

 How “near me” searches work for IFAs